 With only a handful of passengers waiting we moved toward the cockpit.
 I looked upon the same inner doorway I entered hours before.
-As I walked through in the opposite direction, I couldn’t feel the resistance that accompanied my previous thoughts.
+Walking through in the opposite direction, I couldn’t feel the resistance that accompanied my previous thoughts.
 I walked gracefully up the widened corridor and left my worries behind the clouds of yesterday.

-After the long strenuous flight, it was awesome to embrace our families.
+After the long strenuous flight, it was great to embrace our families.
 From parents, grandparents, bothers, and sisters, each one holding their distinct glow of comfort and unconditional love.
-My daughter was so excited she ran back and forth to each one unsure who might have the yummiest candy.
+My daughter was so excited she ran back and forth unsure who might have the yummiest candy.

 We were grateful that a family friend was letting us stay at his rental house until we figured out our next move.
 There was no loud music playing on the radio as we found the open highway, but I could intuitively feel the warm sounds of a song flapping around my mind.

-As we arrived at the front door, our family helped bring in our luggage, and we spent time reconnecting and reminiscing.
+As we arrived at the front door, our family helped bring in our luggage, and we spent the afternoon reconnecting and reminiscing.

-With the night sky approaching and the last member made their way home my wife and I looked at each other in utter shock.
+When the night sky approached, and the last member made their way home, my wife and I looked at each other in utter shock.
 We couldn’t believe that our journey was complete, and we were standing on native soil.

 We still needed to find work, new possessions and make daycare arrangements among dozens of other small details.
 The last couple of months we spent preparing to make our journey home but now that we arrived there were so many mixed emotions.

 I had a small consulting business, and some savings tucked away but questioned if it would be enough to sustain the extra expenses that were accumulating.
-As we discussed the different scenarios, my wife reminded me of the decision I made when I stared into the hypnotic sunrise months before.
+Discussing the different scenarios, my wife said something that reminded me of the decision I made when I stared into the hypnotic sunrise months before.

-Coming from my wife, this seemed so out of the ordinary.
-The only time she ever gave me this type of inspiration and motivation is when she could see I was struggling.
+Coming from my wife, this seemed out of the ordinary.
+The only time she ever gave me this type of inspiration and motivation is when I was struggling.
 Most days she battled her own disease-ridden demons bordering her personality and peace.
 However, the days when I needed to fight my demons she always seemed to find inner strength.

 I contacted and forwarded my book to hundreds of influencers and publishers through their websites and social media pages.
 I was desperately searching for support, but only a couple of people even respond to my requests.
 I thought back to all the countless articles I consumed explaining the difficulties of trying to get published and recognized as a first-time author.

-I was trying to stay positive, but the lack of responses weighed heavily on my ambitions.
+I was staying positive, but the lack of responses weighed heavily on my ambitions.
 I checked my email every morning, but the empty inbox was extremely discouraging.
 I continued reading and listening to any piece of inspirational material that could lift my simulated hope, but it was sinking fast.
-One minute I was full of creative inspiration and the next I was fighting depression.
+One minute I was full of creative inspiration and the next I was fighting my depression.